 After having a great time on the Jujuy excursion, I was excited to see more of Salta.
 The famous Tren de las Nubes only runs twice per week, & we hit none of those days.
 Bummer.
 But there’s a trip to San Antonio de los Cobres which follows a large section of the same route.
 The price is better (1/3 of what the train costs) & we would have better views of the infrastructure.
 Sounded wonderful.

 By the time we were picked up at 07:30, the mini-van was almost full & we had to sit in the back.
 It was great for me because I could open the window whenever I wanted to take a photo.
 But unfortunately our guide had zero personality & refused to use his microphone.
 Noise generated from stretches of unpaved road made him impossible to hear at times.
 Everyone in the back repeatedly told him until we finally gave up.
-Qué choto… making sure clients hear you is Guiding 101.
+Qué choto… making sure that clients hear you is Guiding 101.

 Regardless, the first part of the trip was wonderful.
 I loved the countryside of Campo Quijano, learning the history of the train’s construction & lots of stops for photos.
 Following the course of the Río Toro, even the offroad part was fascinating with more spectacular valleys.
 Very different from Jujuy but gorgeous all the same.